 8/16 – Our third discussion began with Mary Beth talking about the concept of “tracking” that she learned in diversity training in the past.
 “What are you tracking?” the trainer would ask.
 “What are you seeing?
 What are you noticing?”
 An example of our increased awareness was Paul’s realization that we need more black nurses with whom patients who are “people of color” can relate and that it is difficult for black medical people to advance in their field.

 Waking Up White by Debby Irving (Sue and Lorrie recommend)

 White Fragility by Robin DeAngelo (Sue recommends.
 Sue invites others to read both books and join her for an online discussion.)

-White Kids: Growing Up with Privilege in a Racially Divided America by Margaret Hagerman (This book that addresses how little is taught to white kids beyond the basics of the MLK and Rosa Parks stories.)
+White Kids: Growing Up with Privilege in a Racially Divided America by Margaret Hagerman (Valerie noted this book that addresses how little is taught to white kids beyond the basics of the MLK and Rosa Parks stories.)